 Equipment is tagged and entered into the University's official inventory at different thresholds.
-Firearms are tagged at any value.
-Computers, portable projectors, and other equipment identified as "instructional" are tagged when their value is at least $500 including tax and shipping.
-Other equipment is tagged at $2,500 and occasionally items valued at less than $2,500 that are determined by Property Management to be sensitive may also be tagged.
+Firearms and vehicles are tagged at any value.
+Desktop computers, laptops, tablets are tagged when their value is at least $500 including tax and shipping.
+Other equipment is tagged at $2,500 or above, and occasionally items valued at less than $2,500 that are determined by Property Management to be "sensitive" may also be tagged.

-If a department wishes to identify equipment that does not qualify for inventory tagging, Property Management has tamper resistant non-barcoded, numbered "Property of CSUSB" labels available for distribution.
-Items identified by these non-barcoded labels will not be tracked by Property and will not be entered into the University's official inventory but can be used by the department for its own tracking purposes.
+If a department wishes to identify equipment that does not qualify for inventory tagging, they may use a non-barcoded "Property of CSUSB" label or their own unique identification label.
+Items identified by these non-barcoded labels will not be tracked by Property Management and will not be entered into the University's official inventory but can be used by the department for its own tracking purposes.

 Physical Inventories of University Property

-- The physical inventory of property will NOT be exclusively conducted by the custodian (Property Management Coordinator) of the property records.
-It is the responsibility of departments to assign a department inventory clerk to conduct the inventory along with the Property Managment Coordinator.
+- The physical inventory of property will NOT be exclusively conducted by the Property Management office.
+It is the responsibility of each University department to assign a department custodian to conduct the inventory along with the Property Management office.

-- Worksheets and Inventory Reports will be retained for audit purposes and will show the date of inventory and the signatures of the inventory coordinators, i.e. Department Inventory Clerk, Department Manager, and the Property Management Coordinator.
+- Worksheets and Inventory Reports will be retained for audit purposes and will show the date of inventory and the signatures of the inventory coordinators, i.e. the department's manager and the Property Management office.

-Any property that is not found or accounted for during a physical inventory will be reported to the appropriate department manager in a findings report.
-The department will be asked to state thoroughly on the report any facts and/or reasonable explanation as to why the missing property was not found.
-The completed findings report will need to be signed by the department manager.
-At this time, if appropriate, the department is also responsible for filing a police report on the missing property with University Police (SAM section 2625 and 8643).
+Any property that is not found during a physical inventory will be reported to the appropriate department manager in a Summary of Missing Assets report.
+The department will be asked to state on the report any facts and/or reasonable explanation as to why the missing property was not found.
+The completed report will need to be signed by the department's manager.
+At this time, if appropriate, the department may also be responsible for filing a police report on missing property that was deemed to be lost or stolen.
 A copy of the police report is to be sent to Property Management.

-Unaccounted property will then be surveyed as missing and a Property Survey Report will be generated.
-Property Management will forward the Property Survey Report to the members of the Property Survey Board for their review and approval.
-The Property Survey Board is composed of the head of the department or school who has responsibility for the property being surveyed, the Vice President for that area or their designee, and the Vice President for Administration and Finance or designee.
-Property Management will notify the Information Security Office of any items items "sensitive equipment" such as computers, tablets, copiers, printers, multi-function devices, smartphones and other items with data storage are identified as missing.
+Unaccounted for property will then be surveyed as "missing" in the University property database and a Property Survey Report (PSR) will be generated.
+Property Management will retain the Property Survey Report (PSR) along with the Summary of Missing Assets report for audit purposes.
+Property Management will notify the Information Security Office of any items items "sensitive equipment" such as computers, laptops, tablets, and other items with data storage are identified as missing.